Yakumwamba/Beamer/README.md

 Support 💬
 If you have any questions, suggestions, or feedback, feel free to reach out!
 We're here to help and make Beamer.py better for everyone. 👍

-License 📄
-Beamer.py is released under the MIT License.
-Check out the LICENSE file for more details.
-Happy coding! 🎉

-Thank you for choosing Beamer.py!
-Let's bring your social media presence to life with ASCII art!